NPORS Telescopic Handler

 NPORS Telescopic Handler training is a qualification which is recognised by the HSE.
 The qualification shows that an organisation has NPORS trained instructors who are hence fully competent to train, test and certify operators.
 The course is an alternative to the CPCS scheme.

-Companies may not have the facilities for on-site training.
+Companies may not have facilities for on-site training.
 In which an instructor would visit a site to deliver training.
 3B Training distribute enquiries to a specialist company who will conduct the training at their base.

 How long is the Telescopic Handler course?